zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 In the algorithm above, 50% is the target utilization rate we want to achieve on all nodes.
 We can be less aggressive by reducing it to 40% so that it has much lesser chances of going over 50% during spikes or unexpected loads.
+So in general to achieve X% utilisation, X - 10 value of U is recommended.

 In the 2nd step of the algorithm, one variant uses the current pod's total CPU limits instead of requests, to have a stronger upper bound of expected utilization.

-The 50% threshold value for utilisation will be made configurable via plugin argument.
+The X% threshold value for utilisation will be made configurable via plugin argument.

 **Algorithm Analysis**